Harold with Michael Breed, The Golf Channel

 Harold is a native of Buffalo, New York, graduate of Kent State University, a PGA professional since 1981 and now classified as a PGA Certified Professional in Player Development.
 He served as an Assistant Professional in Kansas City, Missouri, Albuquerque, NM and Denver, Co. before moving to the Northwest in 1980 to take a position as assistant professional at the prestigious Columbia Edgewater Country Club in Portland.

 In his more than thirty years since becoming a PGA member he has served as the Head Golf Professional at:

 Camas Meadows Golf Club, Camas, WA

 Harold is a former University Men's Golf Coach and Director of Instruction at Tri Mountain Golf Course in Ridgefield, Washington.
-His successes include Washington and Oregon State Boys Champions, former Oregon Amateur Champion and Canadian Tour player, and scores of college and high school student athletes and amateur players of all ages.
+His successes include Washington and Oregon State Boys Champions, former Oregon Amateur Champion and Korn Ferry Tour player, and scores of college and high school student athletes and amateur players of all ages.